Dracksnoop/vault/replit.md

   - Complete photo validation system with error handling for oversized files and invalid formats
   - Photo upload system fully integrated with existing employee schema and multi-tenancy
   - All photo operations work seamlessly with MongoDB storage and real-time UI updates

+- **July 20, 2025**: Updated QR code URLs for live deployment at vault.raydify.in
+  - Updated all QR code generation to use live domain https://vault.raydify.in/unit/{serialNumber}
+  - Changed from development URL https://raydifyvault.com/unit/ to production domain
+  - Updated QR code generation in Inventory.tsx and UnitDetailsPanel.tsx
+  - No functional changes to app or database - only URL updates for live deployment
+  - QR codes now point to correct live website for unit tracking